OpenSCAP/container-compliance/README.md

   # docker-oscap container-name xccdf eval --profile containers mypolicy.sds.xml

-Anotheruse case is to scan docker image for known vulnerabilities.
+Another use-case is to scan docker image for known vulnerabilities.
 The output of the tool could look like:

   ```